You have updated your status from “In a Relationship” to “Engaged.” Yay!

-Your days are now going to be spent in preparation for your wedding, with lots of details, large and small, to attend to.
-While preparing for that big event, have you given some thought to what comes after the wedding?
+Your days are now going to be spent in marriage preparation, with lots of details, large and small, to attend to.
+While preparing for your wedding, have you given some thought to what comes after the wedding?

-You will want to see how you both react in real-life situations before you marry, so make sure you travel together, do mundane tasks together, and support each other during the less-pleasant times such as illness, unemployment or care-giving to a parent.
+You will want to see how you both react in real-life situations before you marry, so make sure you travel together, do mundane tasks together, and support each other during the less-pleasant times such as illness, unemployment, or care-giving to a parent.

 Birth control needs can change over time so this would be a good moment to reevaluate what, if anything, you are using.
-This would also be a good moment to screen for any STDs, and make sure that your bloodwork looks good!
+This part of marriage preparation would also be a good moment to screen for any STDs, and make sure that your bloodwork looks good!

 4. Preparing yourself mentally for marriage